-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
+First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year C1 students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 0 C1 Total first-time, first-year (freshman) women who applied 4854 C1 Total first-time, first-year (freshman) men who were admitted 0 C1 Total first-time, first-year (freshman) women who were admitted 1388 C1 Total full-time, first-time, first-year (freshman) men who enrolled 0 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 590 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+Admitted applicants should include wait-listed students who were subsequently offered otal first-time, first-year (freshman) women who applied 6631 otal first-time, first-year (freshman) men who were admitted otal first-time, first-year (freshman) women who were admitted 1296 otal full-time, first-time, first-year (freshman) men who enrolled 0 otal first-time, first-year (freshman) men who were admitted otal first-time, first-year (freshman) women who were admitted

+C1 Total full-time, first-time, first-year (freshman) men who enrolled C1 Total part-time, first-time, first-year (freshman) men who enrolled

+C1 Total full-time, first-time, first-year (freshman) women who enrolled 614 C1 Total part-time, first-time, first-year (freshman) women who enrolled

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2016 admissions: C2 Number of qualified applicants offered a place on waiting list 1641 C2 Number accepting a place on the waiting list 957 C2 Number of wait-listed students admitted 23 Yes No C2 Is your waiting list ranked? Х C2 If yes, do you release that information to students?
-C2 Do you release that information to school counselors?
+Yes No C2 Do you have a policy of placing students on a waiting list?
+C2 If yes, please answer the questions below for Fall 2018 admissions: C2 Number of qualified applicants offered a place on waiting list 1909 C2 Number accepting a place on the waiting list 1245 C2 Number of wait-listed students admitted 36 Yes No C2 Is your waiting list ranked?
+C2 If yes, do you release that information to students?
+C2 Do you release that information to school counselors? ·